-Rachel has a commercial and common law practice, with a particular focus on (i) commercial & insurance disputes, (ii) product liability and health & safety, (iii) personal injury, and (iv) property.
+Rachel has a broad commercial litigation practice, with a focus on commercial disputes, product liability and group actions.
 She regularly appears in court, at both trial and appellate level, and is equally at home working as sole counsel or as a member of a larger team.
 She is recommended as a leading junior for commercial litigation by the Legal 500 and for group litigation by Chambers & Partners.

-Recent instructions include: representing multiple defendants in a conspiracy claim arising out of joint venture arrangements brought by the Libyan Investment Authority; acting for one of the biggest Claimant groups in the Volkswagen Emissions Litigation; advising and acting for parties in a variety of other group actions arising out of the 2015 “Dieselgate” scandal; advising in the early stages of a high value ad hoc arbitration relating to the collapse of a partnership; and acting for a litigation funder in a complex commercial conspiracy claim proceeding in the Supreme Court in Gibraltar.
+Recent instructions include: representing multiple defendants in a conspiracy claim arising out of joint venture arrangements brought by the Libyan Investment Authority; acting as first junior for the Claimant Steering Committee in the Volkswagen Emissions Litigation; advising and acting for parties in a variety of other group actions arising out of the 2015 “Dieselgate” scandal; advising in the early stages of a high value ad hoc arbitration relating to the collapse of a partnership; and acting for a litigation funder in a complex commercial conspiracy claim proceeding in the Supreme Court in Gibraltar.

 Rachel also has an interest in vexatious & abusive litigation and fraud across all areas of her practice.
 She has recently been commissioned by OUP to author a new book on abuse of process in the civil courts.

 Prior to coming to the bar, Rachel was an advertising executive at one of London’s leading independent media agencies, and also worked as an adjudicator at the Financial Ombudsman Service, specialising in banking and insurance disputes.
 Her experience in those fields enables her to bring pragmatism and a commercially-sensitive approach to litigation.